dpdornseifer/reveal_tensorflow/README.md

-### GoogleIO 2016
+### TensorFlow

-This slides are about GoogleIO 2016
+This slides are about Google TensorFlow

 #### powered by reveal.js